 Administrators have complete access to an app.
 They can change all app settings, reset the app secret, delete the app, and view Credits and Insights.
 Administrators can also add/remove other users to/from the app and change their permissions.
 Administrators of apps should only add other users as administrators if they are fully trusted and must have full control of the app.

 In order to add a user as an administrator of an app, the user must have a verified Facebook developer account.

 Developers have access to the app and all its technical settings that are needed to run, edit and test the app.
 Developers can modify all technical settings for an app, which are accessible through the App Dashboard.
 They can also see Insights for the app.

 Unlike administrators, they can't:

 Testers can only test the app in development mode.
 They cannot edit any app settings, give other users access to the app or access Insights for the app.
 The tester role is the most harmless and hence should be used for all users who need to test the app in development mode.
-In public mode all users will have access to the app.
+In live mode all users will have access to the app.

 We often hear of cases where an app is taken over by an impostor who comes in and changes the app settings, causing much pain to users and developers until this is discovered and fixed.